cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 Our model ONLY fits well houses with low median value MEDV.

 - 4.5
+5) The model’s summary also gives you the results of various t-tests run on the model coefficients.
+What inferences can you draw from what you see?

 F-statistic takes the parameters of our model and compares it to a model that has fewer parameters.
 In theory the model with more parameters should fit better.
 High P-value means that our model does not perform better than the model with fewer parameters.
 Our P-value is really small which means that our model is better than the model with fewer parameters.

 - 4.6
+6) Carry out stepwise regression on this model and report which variables remain in the model

 The remaining variables are the following LSTAT, RM, PTRATIO, DIS, NOX, CHAS, B, ZN, CRIM